Armadillo Lizard

 Armadillo Lizards are protected under South African law due to historical overcollection.
 Only purchase captive-bred individuals from reputable breeders.
 Wild collection is illegal, and supporting it threatens wild populations.

-Caring for a Armadillo Lizard is a long-term commitment that extends well beyond basic husbandry.
+Caring for an Armadillo Lizard is a long-term commitment that extends well beyond basic husbandry.
 With a lifespan that can reach 15-25 years under optimal conditions, prospective keepers should approach Armadillo Lizard ownership as a multi-year or even multi-decade responsibility.
 This species has evolved in specific ecological niches, and replicating those conditions in captivity is the foundation of good care.
 The Intermediate care level designation reflects the fact that Armadillo Lizard require consistent attention to environmental parameters—temperature gradients, humidity levels, lighting cycles, and substrate conditions all play critical roles in their physical and behavioral health.

 What sets experienced Armadillo Lizard keepers apart from beginners is their understanding that these animals communicate through subtle behavioral cues rather than obvious vocalizations or body language.
 Changes in coloring, feeding response, basking patterns, and activity levels all provide diagnostic information about the animal's wellbeing.
-A Armadillo Lizard that consistently avoids its warm basking zone, for instance, may be signaling early illness rather than simple preference.
+A Armadillo Lizard that consistently avoids its warm zone, for instance, may be signaling early illness rather than simple preference.
 Similarly, changes in defecation frequency, consistency, or timing can indicate digestive or parasitic issues long before other symptoms become apparent.
-Learning to read these signals is arguably the most important skill a Armadillo Lizard keeper can develop.
+Learning to read these signals is arguably the most important skill an Armadillo Lizard keeper can develop.

 Natural Habitat

-Understanding their native environment guides proper care:
+Understanding their native environment guides proper care: Understanding how this applies specifically to Armadillo Lizard helps you avoid common pitfalls.

 - Geographic Range: Western coast of South Africa (Succulent Karoo region)